And the Dust Blows Back

 They say that the only sure-fire way to make a small fortune is to start with a large fortune, and waste it, and by gum Kodak have done more than any company in the camera market to illustrate this.
 They went from a period of having all the money to having none.
 The company's compact cameras are aimed at the same market as Casio, and have consistently sold well, but profits in the commodity sector are slim.
 Casio is fleet of foot and can survive on scraps.
 Kodak is a Tyrannosaur that needs large quantities of red meat, but the sun is blocked with ash, and the plants that once fed the apatosaurus have died.
 The future belongs to little egg-stealing rats, that will one day walk on the moon.
 OpenWriter's default spellchecker wants me to replace "apatosaurus" with "brontosaurus".
 That amuses me.

 Ordinarily no-one would care.
-About the failure of Kodak, that is.
-Not OpenWriter's default spellchecker.
+About the failure of Kodak, that is, not OpenWriter's default spellchecker.
 Large companies fail, it happens.
 But Kodak has romantic appeal.
 It still sells film stocks, to a small but vocal market of male photo students and old men.
 Dreamers with untidy homes, untidy clothes, living in fantasy land.
 Voyagers into another world, who periodically return bringing novelties to delight the eyes.
-Kodak's name and logo appears in shopfronts all across the world and it has a history.
+Kodak's name and logo appears in shop fronts all across the world and it has a rich past.
 Its films fought Hitler, spied on the Soviets, went into space.
-For a while its digital cameras went into space as well.
-No more.
-Now the company has a bleak future.
+For a while its digital cameras went into space as well, but no more.
+Now the company has a bleak time ahead of it.
 No-one will want to buy the consumer digital business.
 The film business will eventually stumble to a halt, and when a thirty-ton dinosaur falls over it doesn't get up again.
 The flesh is stripped and the bones are shuffled around by the tide.